mcraiha/spine-unity-docs/Animation.md

 `SkeletonAnimation` both manages the timing of the updates (through `Update`) and generates the Mesh object since it derives from the `SkeletonRenderer` class.
 This is the main component that's added to the `GameObject` when you Instantiate a SkeletonDataAsset into a "Spine GameObject".
 You could say that SkeletonAnimation is *the* Spine component.

-## How do you use SkeletonAnimation?
+## How to use SkeletonAnimation

-##### FOR BEGINNERS
+### FOR BEGINNERS
-“Out of the box”, an instantiated GameObject with a SkeletonAnimation component on it is ready to go.
+“Out of the box”, an instantiated `GameObject` with a `SkeletonAnimation` component on it is ready to go.
 Changing the Animation dropdown in the Inspector allows you to set the initial animation for that SkeletonAnimation object which starts playing immediately when the scene starts.

 Looping can be enabled and disabled, and the Time Scale can be changed.
 These Inspector properties map to `.AnimationName`, `.loop` and `.timeScale`.

-For beginner code, you can use skeletonAnimation.AnimationName property to change the playing animation with its name.
-It will start playing and loop if the skeletonAnimation.loop was set to true at the time it was changed.
+For beginner code, you can use `skeletonAnimation.AnimationName` property to change the playing animation with its name.
+It will start playing and loop if the `skeletonAnimation.loop` was set to true at the time it was changed.

-##### FOR TYPICAL USE
+### FOR TYPICAL USE
 The class that actually controls the animation of the skeleton is **Spine.AnimationState**.
 `SkeletonAnimation` is built around `AnimationState`.
-It stores a reference to its instance in `.state`.
-This is instantiated on `Awake`.
+It stores a reference to its instance of `Spine.AnimationState` in `SkeletonAnimation.state`.
+This is instantiated on `Awake` so make sure to only access it on `Start` or any time after.

 `AnimationState` is Spine’s common-case implementation of a Spine Animation State Machine.
-It is lower-level in a sense that it only manages updating, queueing, layering and mixing/crossfading animations.
+It is lower-level in a sense that it only manages updating, queuing, layering and mixing/crossfading animations.
 (It is not a "State Machine" in the Mecanim sense).

-In code, you can play animations through `AnimationState` methods.
+In code, you can play animations through `AnimationState` methods:
 ```csharp
 // Plays the animation named “stand” once on Track 0.
 skeletonAnimation.state.SetAnimation(0, “stand”, false);